prilosac/pico-rectangle/README.md

 - Plugged into USB, nothing pressed => Melee GCC to USB adapter mode (Melee F1 DAC algorithm + Adapter USB configuration).

+**Melee Mode Modifiers**
+By default, melee mode will include the CrouchWalk OS + Neutral SOCD (otherwise it is standard B0XX/F1 behaviour).
+- GP26 (by default, B) will enable 2IP SOCD instead of Neutral SOCD
+- GP27 (by default, R) will disable the CrouchWalk OS, giving coordinated (0.7, 0.7) in quadrants 3 and 4

 <a name="advisedModes"/>

 **The advised modes are the following**: